Great Coum

-Great Coum is a hill in the Yorkshire Dales, but is located in the South Lakeland district of Cumbria.
+Great Coum is a hill in the Yorkshire Dales, but is located in Westmorland and Furness, Cumbria.
 The highest point is in Dent parish, but the boundary with Casterton parish crosses the summit.
 Its neighbours include Crag Hill, Green Hill and Gragareth.

-It can be ascended from Dent to the north or by a shorter route, of about 2+1/2 mi with 700 ft of climbing, from the minor road to White Shaw Moss (SD723821).
+It can be ascended from Dent to the north or by a shorter route, of about 2+1/2 mi with 700 ft of ascent, from the minor road to White Shaw Moss (SD723821).